fondbot/docs/en/intents.md

 Intent is a command which is been executed upon activation.
 Upon running you can send messages, attachments and templates.

-In order to create dialog and process user replies you need to create [interaction](/interactions).
+In order to create dialog and process user replies you need to use [interactions](/interactions).

 ## Creating Intents